 Surgeon General Sounds Alarm On Risk Of Marijuana Addiction And Harm

-At a time when more than 30 states and the District of Columbia have legalized the use of marijuana for either medical or recreational use, the U.S. Surgeon General says no amount of the drug is safe for teens, young adults and pregnant women.
+At a time when more than 30 states and the District of Columbia have legalized the use of marijuana for either medical or recreational use, the U.S. surgeon general says no amount of the drug is safe for teens, young adults and pregnant women.

 Surveys show that an increasing number of adolescents and pregnant women use the drug, which can be eaten, smoked or vaped.

-But the Surgeon General told NPR in an interview that many people are not aware of just how potent the drug can be.
+But the surgeon general told NPR in an interview that many people are not aware of just how potent the drug can be.

-"This is not your mother's marijuana," he said.
-The THC concentration in marijuana plants has increased 3-fold between 1995 and 2014. according to the report, and concentrated products can contain up to 75 percent THC.
+"This ain't your mother's marijuana," he said.
+The THC concentration in marijuana plants has increased threefold between 1995 and 2014, according to the report, and concentrated products can contain up to 75% THC.

 "The higher the THC delivery, the higher the risk," Adams said.

-Young people who regularly use marijuana are "more likely to show a decline in IQ, and school performance [and] are more apt to miss classes," Adams said.
-And frequent use of the drug can also impair a child's attention, memory and decision making.
+Young people who regularly use marijuana are "more likely to show a decline in IQ and school performance [and] are more apt to miss classes," Adams said.
+And frequent use of the drug can also impair a child's attention, memory and decision-making.

 In addition, it can be habit-forming.

-"Nearly one in five people who begin marijuana use during adolescence become addicted," Adams said.
+"Nearly 1 in 5 people who begin marijuana use during adolescence become addicted," Adams said.
 "That's scary to me as the dad of a 15-, a 13- and a 9-year-old."

 Symptoms of marijuana dependency include "irritability, mood and sleep difficulties, decreased appetite, cravings, restlessness, and/or various forms of physical discomfort that peak within the first week after quitting and last up to 2 weeks," according to the National Institute on Drug Abuse.
-And, marijuana becomes addictive "when the person cannot stop using the drug even though it interferes with many aspects of his or her life," according to NIDA.
+And marijuana becomes addictive "when the person cannot stop using the drug even though it interferes with many aspects of his or her life," according to NIDA.

 Health and Human Services Secretary Alex Azar announced that President Trump is donating part of his salary this quarter — about $100,000 — to fund a digital media campaign to bring attention to the risks of marijuana use.